lowik/superagent-nock/README.md

 ```js
 nock('http://localhost')
 ```
-Mock the url
+The url to mock
 ```js
 nock.get('/events/10')
 ```
-Define result
+The result to return
 ```js
 nock.reply(httpStatus, responseBody)
 ```

-Then, when you do GET request on the url, the callback return the specified response
+Then, when you do a get request on the url, the callback return the specified result
 ```js
 nock('http://localhost')
    .get('/events/10')